solliancenet/microsoft-postgres-docs-project/docs/02_cross_region_site_swap.md

 The procedures for a site-swap are symmetric, mseaning they work identically when moving to the failover region or moving back, barring any specific features like geo-redundant backup that may affect the process.
 However, from a business perspective, site-swaps may not be entirely symmetrical.
 Typically, customers may have a primary region where they operate more frequently, and a different region reserved for Disaster Recovery (DR) purposes.

 > NOTE: Due to the asynchronous setup of replicas, data loss might occur.
 It's currently the user's responsibility to halt applications and other mechanisms like [autovacuum](https://www.postgresql.org/docs/current/routine-vacuuming.html) on the primary to prevent changes from being applied.
 This temporary halt allows for replication to catch up with changes until promotion can be safely performed without data loss.
+You can [monitor the primary's metrics](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-monitoring) to watch for connections and activity to complete before making the site-swap.

 > NOTE: During a site-swap operation, the service automatically switches the roles of the servers.
 Currently, it is not supported to "pause" existing connections during a swap.
 Active connections may be forcibly closed at the time of the swap.